thibaudcolas/frontend-starter-kit/docs/performance-review-template.md

 > During the discovery phase of a project we can use this document as a template to review the client's current website and set goals for the performance of their new site.
 We can use this document to present our findings and suggestions to the client.

+> Use this section to explain the importantance of performance for both the client, and the clients customers.
 ### Why Performance?

-> Use this section to explain the importantance of performance for both the client, and the clients customers. eg.

-*Performance is the measure of how quickly you can deliver your site and services to your audience.*
+Performance is the measure of how quickly you can deliver your site and services to your audience.

 Fast sites create happy users.
 Studies show that when a site responds slowly, visitors spend less time there and are less likely visit again.
 Good performance not only improves user experience but can also improve a website’s search rankings – Google now prioritises both site speed and mobile-friendliness in their search listings.

+> Test across varying network speeds, setup [Speedcurve](https://speedcurve.com/) and run tests through [WebPageTest](http://www.webpagetest.org/).
 ### Current performance statistics

-> Test across varying network speeds, setup [Speedcurve](https://speedcurve.com/) and run tests through [WebPageTest](http://www.webpagetest.org/).

 **Speeds across a variety of networks:**